 - Profiles who request financial assistance.

-    - Profiles that look like they are fake or using someone’s else’s pictures.
+- Profiles that look like they are fake or using someone else’s pictures.

-    - Profiles who request your home and work addresses.
+- Profiles who request a home and work addresses.

 - Profiles that are sending inappropriate or harassing messages.

 Google the user/profile your child is talking to: